Flavr Savr: Controversy

-Flavr Savr tomatoes were still labeled as genetically altered, even though it was not a requirement.
+Flavr Savr tomatoes were still labeled as genetically altered, though it was not a requirement.
 The FDA's no-label policy was criticized because people believed that consumers deserved the right to know what was in their food.
 Safety concerns were also cited.
 Thousands of comments were sent to the FDA asking for a change to the labeling guidelines.
 However, the FDA still did not implement mandatory labeling of foods derived from biotechnology until January 2022.

 Some did not trust the tomato's safety.
 Because some members of the public were misinformed on genetic technology, people feared the Flavr Savr and other genetically modified products to be potentially hazardous to human health or the environment.
 Some chefs and food distributors boycotted the Flavr Savr and refused to sell the tomatoes in their stores.
-Jeremy Rifkin, an anti-biotechnology activist, said that, "It may be benign, but [the Flavr Savr] may turn out to be toxic."
-He founded the Pure Food Campaign, which opposed the introduction of genetically-modified foods into consumer markets.
+Jeremy Rifkin, an antibiotechnology activist, said, "It may be benign, but [the Flavr Savr] may turn out to be toxic."
+He founded the Pure Food Campaign, which opposed the introduction of genetically modified foods into consumer markets.

 Acquisition by Monsanto

-Because of high research and production costs and low profits, Calgene was sold to the Monsanto Corporation in 1997 for more than $200 million.
+Because of high research and production costs and low profits, Calgene was sold to Monsanto in 1997 for more than $200 million.
 Monsanto acquired all of Calgene's products, including the Flavr Savr.
 The company was more interested in Calgene's patents to certain key technologies, and the Flavr Savr has since been shelved and is currently out of production.

 The failure of the Flavr Savr has been attributed to Calgene's inexperience in the business of growing and shipping tomatoes.